Last updated on February 19th, 2021 at 03:01 am

 With over 7000 islands and 81 provinces, Philippines is without a doubt a crowd favorite when it comes to vacation and traveling because of the breathtaking sites it offers.
-In this Philippines travel guide, we will share 21 stunning places to visit in the Philippines!
+In this Philippines travel guide, we will share 21 stunning places to visit in the Philippines for couples!

 Whether you love nature, historical spots, and even modern buildings and infrastructure, you surely wouldn’t want to miss the different places to visit in the Philippines we are going to recommend in this blog post.